OWASP/threat-dragon/docs/development/testing/e2e.md

 ### Run test:e2e-ci
 This suite of tests is similar to `test:e2e` but is run in headless mode, so that it can be used for the CI pipeline.
-It uses the same cypress plugin file `cypress.json` which calls `td.vue/tests/e2e/plugins/index.js`.
+It uses the same cypress plugin file as `test:e2e`, `cypress.json`, which calls `td.vue/tests/e2e/plugins/index.js`.

-It is run against an existing application on `http://localhost:3000/`, so port 3000 rather than 8080.
+It is run against an existing application on `http://localhost:3000/`, using port 3000 rather than 8080.
-The suite of tests from is loaded from `tests/e2e/specs`.
+The suite of tests is loaded from `tests/e2e/specs`.

-For local testing of this script, an instance of the docker file can be used to map ports 3000:
+For local testing of this script, an instance of the docker file can be used to map port 3000:
 - map external port 3000 from directory `td.vue` using `docker run -it -p 3000:3000 -v $(pwd)/../.env:/app/.env owasp-threat-dragon:dev`
 - from directory `td.vue` invoke `npm run test:e2e-ci`